The Fairy Tale of My Life

 Finally after four months, I came to knew why all the kids get fat after their visit to fairy land.
 Each year my host grandmother and her sister celebrate Cookie & Candy Day.
 This is the day in the month of December and this time I was invited as a special guest who was in no time surrounded by thousands of candies, and I didn’t care about getting fat.
 I am a chocoholic person, so I ate and ate and ate... hehe.

 Kicks!
 Woo- I felt kicks!
-No don’t worry no witches here.
-Its Prince Leo everyone’s little dream come true, (even though my host mom probably started in realize he is in devils dorm.
-Well he was finally ready to come out and here I saw my host dad running to get a pool ready with hot water, the midwife entered.
-My host mom gets into the pool and pushed, pushed, finally we all welcomed Prince Leo Thomas Enz to this world with all our love; he is just too perfect.
+No, don’t worry, no witches here.
+It's Prince Leo, everyone’s little dream come true.
+Well, he was finally ready to come out and here I saw my host dad running to get a pool ready with hot water, the midwife entered.
+My host mom got into the pool and pushed, pushed, and finally we all welcomed Prince Leo Thomas Enz to this world with all our love; he is just too perfect.

 “We ourselves feel that what we are doing is just a drop in the ocean, but the ocean would be less because of that missing drop.
 We can do no great things, only small things with great love.”

 Given a chance to be a small part of this great community, I tried my best to promote my culture by giving presentations and by my own behavior, character, and dressing and also served many fairies to thank them for all the love they gave me.
 In my magical school, I joined Key Club, International Club and Amnesty International Club which are all volunteers’ service clubs.
 I enjoyed helping elders rake leaves from their yards, Christmas caroling for them, help Kiwanis in a brat fry, chili fest and porky pancake breakfast.
 We walked miles and miles for babies and third world countries like Nicaragua.
 I helped Lions club in poinsettia sale and much more.